weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_07_Lab07_Ex2_Create_Groups.md

     Once Lynn and Diego appear as members of the group, select the **X** in the upper right-hand corner to close the window.

-23. On the **Active groups** window, note the difference between the **Marketing** distribution list that you added in the prior task and the **Sales** group that you added in this task.
+23. On the **Active teams and groups** window, note the difference between the **Marketing** distribution list that you added in the prior task and the **Sales** group that you added in this task.